DataByRajesh/EquityAlphaEngine/data_pipeline/README.md

 ---

+## ☁️ Persistent Storage Recommendations
+For deployments requiring durable storage of datasets or logs, point the `DATA_DIR`, `CACHE_DIR`, and `LOG_DIR` environment variables to cloud object storage such as:

+- **Amazon S3**
+- **Supabase Storage**

+These services keep pipeline outputs across restarts and can be mounted or accessed via SDKs, allowing the application to treat them like local folders.

+---

 ## ✅ When Ready for Cloud Deployment
 - Switch to a hosted DB like Supabase/PostgreSQL
 - Consider using an online cache or removing file-based cache